tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

     If we have a Class or an ID name with multiple words, we separate these words by Dashes like this:<br>
     `#!html <p class="related-author">By Jim Dillon</p>`

+!!! tip "Prefer Class over ID"

+    In contrast to HTML `class` attribute the `id` attribute has to have unique value.
+Therefore having ID selector can be inconvenient when in a certain point of time we will want to add same as `id` attribute naming to another element.

 #### Pseudo-classes